 The Au Marine Fish Lab also has a wet lab on site.
 The wet lab is a closed sea water system holding almost 3000 gallons of water.
 It has 9 circular tanks that are 5 feet in diameter and hold 275 gallons of seawater each.
 The wet lab is designed to allow students to set up and run experiments and to learn how to successfully maintain a wet lab.

-Presently, the wet lab holds tagged gray triggerfish to assess the effects of tagging on this species.
+Presently, the wet lab holds tagged red snapper and gray triggerfish to assess the effects of tagging on this species.

-The AU Marine Fish Lab’s vessels are docked at Dauphin Island.
+The Auburn Marine Fish Lab’s vessels are docked at Dauphin Island.
 The R/V Mary Lou is a 44 foot research vessel specially designed by Jeff Gillman for the lab’s research.
-The Mary Lou is set up for fishing, diving, tagging, side scan sonar, trawling, and hydroacoustics.
-The R/V JW Jensen is a 38 foot Henriques Yacht designed for fishing, diving, tagging, and side scan sonar.
+The Mary Lou is set up for fishing, diving, tagging, side-scan sonar and hydroacoustics.
+The R/V JW Jensen is a 38 foot Henriques Sport fishing vessel designed for fishing, diving, tagging, and side-scan sonar.